corda/corda/docs/source/hello-world-contract.rst

   * Its sender and its recipient cannot be the same entity
   * All the participants (i.e. both the sender and the recipient) must sign the transaction

 Let's write a contract that enforces these constraints.
+We'll do this by modifying either TemplateContract.java or TemplateContract.kt and updating ``TemplateContract`` to define an ``IOUContract``.

 Defining IOUContract
 --------------------